debuerreotype/debuerreotype/README.md

 │ │  0000070: 0000 0000 0000 0000 0a00 0000 0000 0000  ................
 ```

 Presumably this is some sort of timestamp, but that's just a guess.
 Suggestions for ways of fixing this would be most welcome!
-(Otherwise, we'll just wait for Wheezy to go EOL and forget this ever happened. :trollface:)
+(Otherwise, we'll just wait for Wheezy to go EOL and forget this ever happened. :trollface:)  See [debuerreotype/debuerreotype#7](https://github.com/debuerreotype/debuerreotype/issues/7) for the current discussion of this issue.

 ## How much have you verified this?